apache/pulsar-site/docs/client-libraries-producers.md

   <TabItem value="C++">

-To use a custom message router, you need to provide an implementation of the `MessageRoutingPolicy· interface, which has just one `getPartition` method:
+To use a custom message router, you need to provide an implementation of the `MessageRoutingPolicy` interface, which has one `getPartition` method:

 ```cpp
 class MessageRouter : public MessageRoutingPolicy {